Enjoy the festival experience at home

 Choose a TV with headline picture quality

-Headline slots at festivals are played from the early evening into the night.
-You want a TV that can handle the black night sky and flashing lights and the rich colours of sunset.
+Headline slots at festivals are played from evening into night.
+So you’ll want a TV that can handle the rich colours of sunsetas well as the black night sky and flashing lights.

-Both Samsung QLED TVs and LG OLED TVs offer excellent contrast – the difference between black and bright white.
-Both are also 4K resolution.
-We’re unlikely to see Glasto broadcast in 4K – but these TVs will give the HD picture a serious upgrade.
+Samsung QLED TVs and LG OLED TVs offer excellent contrast – the difference between black and bright white.
+They also have 4K resolution – so even if the festivals aren’t broadcast in 4K these TVs will give the HD picture a serious upgrade.

 Big stages demand big screens